Healthdirect Free Australian health advice you can count on.

 • Always take morphine exactly as prescribed by your doctor.

-• If your pain is not well controlled by morphine, or you have any unexpected side effects, see your doctor.
+• If your pain is not well controlled by morphine, or you have any unexpected or unwanted side effects, see your doctor.

 What is morphine?

-Morphine is an opioid medicine available on prescription from your doctor.
+Morphine is a strong opioid medicine only available with a prescription from your doctor.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain morphine to find out more about a specific medication.